Glossary

 Phlebotomy The act or practice of opening a vein by incision or puncture to remove blood as a therapeutic treatment.
 Also called venesection.

-Phosphorylation The addition of phosphate to an organic compound through the action of a phosphorylase or kinase.
+Phosphorylation The addition of phosphate group to an organic compound through the action of a phosphorylase or kinase.

-Pluripotency Pluripotent means Many.
-A pluripotent cell can create all cell types except for extra embryonic tissue, unlike a totipotent cell, meaning all, which can produce every cell type including extra embryonic tissue
+Pluripotency Pluripotent means many.
+A pluripotent cell can create all cell types except for extra embryonic tissue, unlike a totipotent cell, meaning all, which can produce every cell type including extra embryonic tissue.

-Proteomics The branch of biochemistry concerned with the structure and analysis of the proteins occurring in living organisms
+Proteomics The branch of biochemistry concerned with the structure and analysis of the proteins occurring in living organisms.

-Pruritis Severe itching.
+Pruritus Severe itching.
 A common symptom of people with MPN.

 Stroke Rapid loss of brain function due to a disturbance of blood flow to the brain such as a blockage or hemorrhage.